dr-mburu-analyst/Predictive-Analytics-for-Diabetes-Pima-Dataset/README.md

   - **Model Predition** { Used the trained model for making predictions on the test set through the **predict()** function
   - **Model Evaluation** {Assessed the models effectiveness through evaluating metrics such as accuracy, precision, recall, and F1-score}

-#### Results:
+#### Results: Performance Metrics for Diabetes Prediction Models

-- This project evaluated the effectiveness of each model by assessing metrics such as accuracy, precision,recall, and F1-score.
-The results are as shown below: **Performance Metrics for Diabetes Prediction Models**
+ This project evaluated the effectiveness of each model by assessing metrics such as accuracy, precision,recall, and F1-score.
+The results are as shown below: